Deb-4cyber/Cybersecurity-Portfolio/README.md

 Welcome to my cybersecurity portfolio!

-I am a cybersecurity professional with double Master’s degrees in Cybersecurity and Computer Science, combining strong academic foundations with hands-on experience across multiple security domains.
-I bring industry experience from a healthcare manufacturing environment, where I supported secure system operations by managing role-based access controls (RBAC), identity management, and compliance-focused documentation in an FDA-regulated setting.
+I am a cybersecurity professional with **double Master’s degrees in Cybersecurity and Computer Science**, combining strong academic foundations with hands-on experience across multiple security domains.
+I bring **industry experience from a healthcare manufacturing environment**, where I supported secure system operations by managing role-based access controls (RBAC), identity management, and compliance-focused documentation in an FDA-regulated setting.

-This repository serves as a central hub for hands-on labs and academic projects completed in controlled environments.
+This **repository serves as a central hub for hands-on labs and academic projects** completed in controlled environments.
 The work showcased here reflects practical approaches to network security operations, digital forensic analysis, and defensive and offensive security techniques.

 ---